iricryst/4mb-mapper/README.md

 My goal was to create a PCB to get rid of most of the wiring described in the original paper.

-Why design a yet another PCB, while there are so many other solutions?
+Why design yet another PCB, while there are so many other solutions?

 - This design replaces the stock memory, so it doesn't occupy a (expanded) slot.
 It just keeps the memory at slot 3.2
 - No piggybacking IC's on the original IC's.
 The piggybacking still occurs, but neatly on the PCB